risk-first/website/supporting/Quick-Summary.md

 ## 5. Different Methodologies are for Different Risk Profiles

-In the same way that our tools and techniques are appropriate to dealing with different risks, the same is true of the methodologies we use on our projects.
+In the same way that our tools and techniques are appropriate for dealing with different risks, the same is true of the methodologies we use on our projects.
 We can use a Risk-First approach to examine the different methodologies, and see which risks they address.

 For example: